teksi/wastewater/docs/en/admin-guide/interlis-io/index.rst

 At first, select the export model.

 If you have an active selection in the nodes and/or reaches layer, you can choose to restrict the export to that selection.
-This is especially useful in combination with the upstream/downstream selection tools.
+This is especially useful in combination with the upstream/downstream selection or extend selection tools.

 .. figure:: images/tww_interlis_export_selection.png